-5 Things You Never Knew about Telehealth
+5 Things You Never Knew About Telehealth

 Healthcare payers enjoy lower costs, improved payer quality scores, and better, more meaningful utilization.
-Health systems see a lower risk of hospital readmission penalties, along with improved capacity for patient care – this is especially true after discharge.
+Health systems see a lower risk of hospital readmission penalties, along with improved capacity for patient care, which is especially true after discharge.

-- Telehealth isn’t just for seniors.
-Although it primarily began that way, telehealth today has expanded to include patients of all ages.
+3. Telehealth isn’t just for seniors.
+Although it primarily began that way, telehealth has expanded to include patients of all ages.
 While Medicare saved $670 million and avoided over 20,000 readmissions by discharging patients to home health services instead of traditional care models, there are other populations who are now effectively managed by telehealth including pediatric patients, organ transplant patients, and high-risk pregnancy patients, among others.

-- Insurance companies are covering telehealth more and more every day.
+5. Insurance companies are covering telehealth more and more every day.
 Sometimes, coverage is offered at the same rates as normal in-office visits.
 However, more than half of patients today have no idea if their insurance companies provide coverage.
 Since related costs are significant indicators of how likely they would be to participate in telemedicine, it would be incredibly beneficial for companies to make patients aware of the coverage that exists.

 As 2018 nears its fourth quarter, innovations in technology help incorporate telehealth services and remote patient care with more support each passing day.
 From patients to providers to healthcare payers, there are many groups who benefit from this way of providing services through telehealth systems, and we can expect to see its influence increase across a number of additional patient groups and specialties in the near future.